hunterthis/CPW219-eCommerceSite/README.md

 # **Tree based ecommerce site**

-This ecommerce website will take customers orders of both tree seedlings and mature trees with clickable buttons to add products to the custgomers shopping carts.
+This ecommerce website will take customers orders of both tree seedlings and mature trees with clickable buttons to add products to the customers shopping carts.

 Features to be implemented: